dbos-inc/dbos-docs/docs/cloud-tutorials/timetravel-debugging.md

 When you click on the Time Travel Debug CodeLens, you are provided with a list of recent executions of that function to debug.

 :::warning
-Time travel debug information is only kept for a few days.
+For Free Tier DBOS Apps, time travel debug information is only kept for 3 days.
 :::

 ![DBOS Time Travel Workflow ID picker](./assets/ttdbg-wfid-quick-pick.png)